kubernetes/contributor-site/content/en/blog/2023/2023-10-20-kcs-shanghai/index.md

 slug: kcs-shanghai
 date: 2023-10-20
 author: "Paco Xu and Michael Yao (DaoCloud)"
+description: "On September 26, 2023, the first day of KubeCon + CloudNativeCon + Open Source Summit China 2023, nearly 50 contributors gathered in Shanghai for..."
 ---
 On September 26, 2023, the first day of
 [KubeCon + CloudNativeCon + Open Source Summit China 2023](https://www.lfasiallc.com/kubecon-cloudnativecon-open-source-summit-china/),
 nearly 50 contributors gathered in Shanghai for the Kubernetes Contributor Summit.